sindelio/sinds-promise/README.md

 ## Contributions

-All comments and contributions are much welcome!
+Any comments and contributions are much welcome!

 ## License